 - How to create a law firm’s marketing budget

 - The importance of law firm marketing ROI

 Marketing and Advertising: Is It the Same Thing?

 You will often see the words marketing and advertising used together.
 This association makes sense.
 They are related to one another.
 However, they aren't interchangeable.

 It may help to think of marketing as a broader term that encompasses many activities and budget areas.
 Advertising is something that falls within this scope.
-Your marketing budget will cover these items that aren't directly related to advertising:
+Your law firm budget will cover these items that aren't directly related to advertising:

 It will also cover items that are very directly related to advertising:

 - TV and radio ads

 Ultimately, when you talk about advertising spending, you are also talking about marketing spending.
 However, the reverse is not true.

 Lawyers in the US typically allocate a significant portion of their budget to advertising, recognizing its pivotal role in attracting clients.
 On average, law firms may spend around 2% to 5% of their gross revenue on marketing efforts.